-Driver Pages let you add read‑only information screens to the driver mobile panel—ideal for FAQs, safety guidelines, company policies, or any static content drivers need while on the road.
+Driver Pages of the Local Delivery Drivers for WooCommerce Premium plugin let you add read‑only information screens to the driver mobile panel – ideal for FAQs, safety guidelines, company policies, or any static content drivers need while on the road.

 1. Creating a Driver Page (Admin)